pawanabc59/creddit/README.md

 	* Extract the zip folder and place the folder in your AndroidStudioProject directory.
 	* Open the android studio and go to the location where you have saved the folder.
 	* Connect the physical device or start the emulator and run the app.

-# CauseCode Coding Challenge
-	Fullstack
-	1) Create an inventory management platform for { pick an industry, product or service }.
-For example, inventory management for TVs.
-	2) Create a small social network
-	3) Find a website with public profiles and write a scraper to scrape those profiles
-	4) Create a realtime video/audio/text chat application

-# Problem Statement Selected
-	2) Create a small social network

 # Screenshots
 <img width="200" height="400" alt="img" src="https://github.com/pawanabc59/creddit/blob/master/screenshots/1.jpeg">		<img width="200" height="400" alt="img" src="https://github.com/pawanabc59/creddit/blob/master/screenshots/2.jpeg">   		<img width="200" height="400" alt="img" src="https://github.com/pawanabc59/creddit/blob/master/screenshots/5.jpeg">		<img width="200" height="400" alt="img" src="https://github.com/pawanabc59/creddit/blob/master/screenshots/6.jpeg">